liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/04-creating-fragment-get-entries-screenlet.markdown

     }

-If you have experience with Android fragments, then you're likely familiar with the empty constructor and `newInstance` method.
+If you have experience with Android fragments, then you're likely familiar with `EntriesFragment`'s empty constructor and `newInstance` method.
 When the screen orientation changes or the user switches apps, Android must restore the fragment.
 Instead of recreating the fragment from scratch, the `newInstance` method lets Android restore it with the data it contained.
-Since this fragment will contain Entry List Screenlet, its data must include the ID of the guestbook the Screenlet will retrieve entries from (`guestbookId`).
-The `onCreateView` method uses the bundle arguments set in `newInstance` to retrieve the `guestbookId`.
+Since this fragment will contain Entry List Screenlet, its data must include the ID of the guestbook the Screenlet retrieves entries from (`guestbookId`).
+Next, look at the `onCreateView` method.
+This method uses the bundle arguments set in `newInstance` to retrieve the `guestbookId`.
 For now, you don't have to do anything with the `guestbookId` in `onCreateView`.
 You'll use this variable when you add the Screenlet to the fragment.
-For more information on using a `newInstance` method to manage fragments, see [this blog post](http://www.androiddesignpatterns.com/2012/05/using-newinstance-to-instantiate.html).
+For more information on managing fragments with a `newInstance` method, see
+[this blog post](http://www.androiddesignpatterns.com/2012/05/using-newinstance-to-instantiate.html).

 Next, you'll add this fragment to `GuestbooksActivity`.